 This is not so common in restorative yoga practices, but perhaps it should be.
 It is hard to remain tense and braced when you’re engaged in fluid movement.
 Massage therapists will often jostle particular body parts, or rock the entire body on the table in order to trigger the relaxation response.

-You can replicate this in your restorative practice: Gently shake your limbs a bit; Contract and relax body parts; Rock your entire self side to side once you’re settled in.
+You can replicate this in your restorative yoga at home practice: Gently shake your limbs a bit; Contract and relax body parts; Rock your entire self side to side once you’re settled in.

 Why are Support, Compression, Jostling and Rocking SO Relaxing?

 Mechanoreceptors are nerve endings of various types that act as sensors in the body.
 They relay proprioceptive information about stretching, movement, joint position, touch, pressure and more.
 By enhancing your proprioception (sometimes called your 6th sense), you get a better embodied understanding of where you are in space.

 You can literally become more receptive to the support you are offered.
 You get more aware of the discomforts and tensions you’re holding onto.
 Then you are more able to consciously let go.

 Because Kathy’s proprioception in that particular area was diminished, she was convinced she was fully relaxed even when she was actively bracing against me.
 Ultimately, helping her to enhance her own proprioception is what enabled her to melt into my table.